joyharjanto/joyharjanto/README.md

 ### Hi there 👋 My name is Joy and I am a ✨noob✨ programmer

-🌱 I’m currently learning about animations in JavaScript and web dev using Flask
+🌱 Work is primarily done in Python and Javascript